ohughes16/kickstarter-analysis/README.md

 =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$R:$R, "plays", Kickstarter!$F:$F, "successful")
 =COUNTIFS(Kickstarter!$D:$D, "<=4999", Kickstarter!$D:$D,">=1000", Kickstarter!$R:$R, "plays", Kickstarter!$F:$F, "successful")
 ```
+After the successes, failures, and cancelations were enumerated in their columns using the `COUNTIFS` function, the total number of projects within each funding group was summed to determine what percentage of the kickstarters in the funding group were successful.

 ### Challenges and Difficulties Encountered

 ## Results